 How long do I have to file my case?

-If the subject owes you money you have 6 years from the date of the loan or 6 years from the last time the subject exchanged conformation of the debt.
+If the subject owes you money you have 6 years from the date of the loan or 6 years from the last time the subject gave acknowledgement of the debt.

 If your case is regarding personal injury you have 2 years from the date of injury.